Finance (FIN)

 FIN 3312.
 Business Finance.

-This course is an introduction to the finance function and to problems confronting financial managers.
-Topics covered include ratio analysis, time value of money, asset valuation, and risk and return.
-Prerequisite: ACC 2361 and CIS 1323 and [ECO 2314 or ECO 2315] and [MATH 1329 or MATH 2331 or MATH 2471] all with grades of "D" or better and a minimum 2.0 Overall GPA.
+This course introduces the finance function and the problems confronting financial managers.
+Topics include financial statement analysis, time value of money, asset valuation, risk and return, and capital budgeting.
+Students examine how firms make investment, financing, and resource allocation decisions within competitive and regulatory environments.
+Analysis focuses on evaluating financial performance, assessing funding alternatives, and applying quantitative methods to support decision-making.
+Emphasis is placed on interpreting financial information, understanding risk–return trade-offs, and using analytical tools such as spreadsheets to solve financial problems in business contexts.
+Prerequisite: ACC 2361 and [ISAN 1325 or ISAN 1323] and [ECO 2314 or ECO 2315] and [MATH 1329 or MATH 2471] all with grades of "D" or better and a minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter